ROCHEMP CENTRE’S RESULTS: Meeting at the National Gallery of Armenia

-The proceedings of the RՕCHEMP International Conference 2020 are now published and available for readers
+The proceedings of the RՕCHEMP International Conference 2020 are now published and available to the readers

 The proceedings of the RՕCHEMP International Conference 2020 are now published.